swiftlang/swift-evolution/proposals/0406-async-stream-backpressure.md

         /// Write the elements of the asynchronous sequence to the asynchronous stream.
         ///
-        /// This method returns once the provided asynchronous sequence or the  the asynchronous stream finished.
+        /// This method returns once the provided asynchronous sequence or the asynchronous stream finished.
         ///
         /// - Important: This method does not finish the source if consuming the upstream sequence terminated.
         ///